Marte MK2/N is a ship-launched variant of the Marte Mk2 family of anti-ship weapon systems developed by European missile manufacturer, MBDA.

 The Marte MK2/N surface-to-surface missile features compact and lightweight design.
 It is fitted with four wings at mid-body and four control fins at the rear.

-The weapon has a length of 3.85m and a body diameter of 0.316m, and weighs 310kg.
+The weapon has a length of 3.85m, body diameter of 0.316m and weight of 310kg.
 It incorporates state-of-the-art digitised technology, offering high operational flexibility in the maritime battle space along the coastlines, fixed offshore structures as well as commercial shipping.

 The Marte MK2/N fire-and-forget anti-ship missile uses a combination of midcourse inertial guidance and active radar homing for guidance and navigation.

-The surface search/navigation radars aboard the launch platform perform initial target designation and tracking prior to the launch of the missile.
+The surface search/navigation radars on board the launch platform perform initial target designation and tracking prior to the launch of the missile.